RamonGal/Distributed-Systems/README.md

 # Cloud implementation for the project

 Idealized to be implemented in AWS using terraform or pulumi to define the infrastructure.
-Using a load balancer to manage the proxies between the servers and extrenal users.
+Using a load balancer to manage the proxies between the servers and external users.